ignatstrelets/DevOps_courses/README.md

 # Ignat Strelets
 ## DevOps Skills Portfolio

+#### Here are solutions to a variety of problems across the entire technology stack.
+This repository is constantly updated with new solutions.

 ### [1.
 Linux System Administration, Bash Scripting](1.Linux)
 ### [2.
 Docker, Docker Compose, Kubernetes, Vagrant](2.Containers-VMs)